Chronology

 January 8–26, 1957

 Solo exhibition at John Heller Gallery, consisting of paintings on Americana themes.
-Works described by critics as "acrid in color" and "flatly patterned … spontaneously felt depictions of a grown-up's child-world."33Sawin 1957; Newbill 1957
+Works described by critics as "acrid in color" and "flatly patterned … spontaneously felt depictions of a grown-up's child-world."31Sawin 1957; Newbill 1957

 February 1957

-Invited to exhibit with Group 5, an association of Cleveland artists who banded together in defiance of their omissions from the May show at the Cleveland Museum of Art.
+Exhibits with Group 5, an association of Cleveland artists who banded together in defiance of their omissions from the May show at the Cleveland Museum of Art.
 Lichtenstein shows several paintings and constructions.

 May 1957